 Like you, I too have made some bad yet irreversible decisions.
 In fact, at times I have allowed the painful consequences of these to almost overwhelm me.
 However, God’s empowering grace has been sufficient in the end.
 We all have things in our past we wish we could change, but some things cannot be undone.
 Some can, but many cannot.
 Some consequences remain until the end of time, but that does not mean we must let them cripple us.
 Let us not become slaves to them, but let us make them our slaves, forcing us to keep the restoration of God at the forefront of our minds.
 Let us forbid them to hinder our growth.
 Let us steadfastly refuse to let them interrupt our praise.
 Let us give them permission to exist only as reminders of the marvelous grace of our loving Lord.

 Sin and despair, like the sea waves cold,

 Threaten the soul with infinite loss;

 Grace that is greater, yes, grace untold,

 Let us not allow the effects of irreversible choices steal the joy that is found only in the refuge of the Cross of Christ.

-[Excerpted from Delight in the WORD: Biblical Counsel for Everyday Issues]
+[Excerpted from Delight in the WORD: Spiritual Food for Hungry Hearts.]